Gamrlord896/WHSTechNotes/journal.md

 # March 24,2025
 AI only predicted a few upsets in the first round, like No. 10 Utah State seed beating No. 7 seed UCLA, even as upsets like that are pretty common.
 In addition, both had several No. 1 seeds advancing to the Final Four.
+# April 7, 2025
+Through adaptive learning technologies, artificial intelligence can analyze a student's strengths, weaknesses, learning pace and preferences.
+This data allows AI systems to provide customized lesson plans and resources, ensuring that students receive instruction that is best suited to their individual learning styles.